will-rowe/stark/README.md

 **stark** is a Command Line Utility for running and interacting with a **starkDB**.

-**starkDB** is an IPFS-backed database for recording and distributing sequencing data.
+**starkdb** is a Go package for an IPFS-backed database for recording and distributing sequencing data.

 ### The database